 UPDATE: We’ve since purchased a Roku for our living room television and we love it – it’s a lot faster than the Fire TV Stick and the apps are less glitchy.
 I’d recommend it!

 Fill the void.

 If you were like me and thought you just needed the background noise of the television, switching to music can be a very positive change.
 I’ve got a few different Pandora stations that I’ll turn on during the day depending on my mood and what I need to get done.
 Growing up, my mom would always put on Billy Joel or Chicago on Saturday mornings when we cleaned the house, so there’s nothing like some “We Didn’t Start The Fire” or “Saturday in the Park” to get me in the mood to clean!
 There are so many different options – online streaming radio, satellite radio, an mp3 player, or even some old fashioned radio – it doesn’t matter how you do it, but try putting on some music more often!
+(Speaking of which, I absolutely LOVE our Amazon Echo and how easy it is to turn on music!)
 Or if you’re looking for a quiet couple of minutes on the couch to just zone out, get out a magazine or a book!

 Do the math.